augmentedstartups/content-curation-dashboard/README.md

 - TechCrunch
 - And other leading publications

+*The backend automation uses n8n workflows to aggregate content from these sources.
+Get access to these proven n8n workflow systems at [augmentedstartups.com/ai-business-systems-framework](https://www.augmentedstartups.com/ai-business-systems-framework).*

 Watch our workflow explanation:

 [![Newsletter Automation Workflow](https://img.youtube.com/vi/YpnLSpJ2bEQ/0.jpg)](https://youtu.be/YpnLSpJ2bEQ)

+# The Content Curation Dashboard

 The custom frontend interface allows you to:
 - View all articles with images, snippets, and metadata